ruby-rice/rice/doc/architecture/enumerators.rst

 We have to return a reference to the vector and not a copy.
 Besides being potentially wasteful, a copy would result in creating a new Ruby object.
 Thus ``self`` would no longer be self - which would be quite unexpected.
 However, ``std::variants`` cannot container references and thus what we need to return is a ``std::reference_wrapper<T>``.

 In the second case, we want to return a new Ruby enumerator which has a type of VALUE.
 However, we can't directly return a VALUE because Rice will interpret it as an unsigned long long (which in fact is what it is).
-Instead, we return a ``Rice::Object.`` For more information refer to :ref:`return_values`.
+Instead, we return a ``Rice::Object.`` For more information refer to :ref:`return` class.

 Creating an Enumerator
 ----------------------